 Keeping the inside surfaces of your dog’s ears clean, will not only feel good to your dog but is also a good way to help prevent ear infections.

 Examining the outside surface will also alert you to the presence of seeds, ticks, fleas, or thorns.
 Clean your dog’s ears about once a week.

-You can use either a cotton ball or a piece of gauze with ear cleaning solution, or you can use a baby wipe wrapped around your finger.
+You can use either a cotton ball or a piece of gauze with an ear cleaning solution, or you can use a baby wipes wrapped around your finger.

 Don’t use water because it doesn’t evaporate very easily.
 Wipe the inside surface of your dog’s ear, going down only as far as your finger easily fits.

 Don’t use Q-tips or try to put anything further down the ear canal.
 You could cause an infection or painful ear injury.
 If you notice any discharge or a bad smell from your dog’s ears, get advice from your Vet.

 What you feed your dog can make a vital difference to the skin and coat of your dogs and pups.